Sajiyah-Salat/ISangeetApp/Contributing.md

 1. Fork the Project
 2. Create your folder (`git checkout -b app/Feature`)
-3. Commit your Changes (`git commit -m 'Add some cool Feature oor Quizzes'`)
+3. Commit your Changes (`git commit -m 'Add some cool Feature or Quizzes'`)
 4. Push to the Branch (`git push origin app/Feature`)
 5. Open a Pull Request